Tools, techniques, applications and limitations.

 Who should attend?

-This programme is suitable for managers, engineers, operators, HSE advisors and risk management practitioners.
+Managers, engineers, operators, HSE advisors and risk management practitioners.

 How will I benefit?